tika247/flashcard/_md/_TODO.md

 ## todo

 - when panel reversed, not be able to scroll with ↑↓ key.
-- when server close, update latest data to `/api/api.json`
 - using [Service Worker](https://laboradian.com/create-offline-site-using-sw/), set it work even in offline

 - API authentication with `Auth0`